-- 1. Pursue a multi-faceted health care integration initiative: - A. Establishing Bi-directional co-location initiatives: - 1.
-Behavioral care providers at primary care sites - i.
-CMH staff or contractors at the site: Mental health therapists and psychiatrists and/or psychiatric nurses are located at nine primary care clinics throughout the tri-county region: - Three Lansing-based Federally Qualified Health Center (FQHC) clinics, operated by the Ingham County Health Department.
-Currently, over 800 clients, each year, are receiving mental health services at these three sites each year. - One primary care clinic, in Charlotte, operated by the Barry-Eaton District Health Department. - One primary care clinic, in St. Johns, operated by the Mid Michigan District Health Department. - Two adolescent/pediatric health clinics operated by the Ingham County Health Department. - One multi-specialty private medical practice, within the McLaren Health System, with a high proportion of Medicaid recipients. - One free/low cost clinic (Care Free Medical and Dental, Inc.). - ii.
+1. Pursue a multi-faceted health care integration initiative:

+A. Establishing Bi-directional co-location initiatives:

+1. Behavioral care providers at primary care sites

+i.
+CMH staff or contractors at the site: Mental health therapists and psychiatrists and/or psychiatric nurses are located at nine primary care clinics throughout the tri-county region:

+- Three Lansing-based Federally Qualified Health Center (FQHC) clinics, operated by the Ingham County Health Department.
+Currently, over 800 clients, each year, are receiving mental health services at these three sites each year. - One primary care clinic, in Charlotte, operated by the Barry-Eaton District Health Department. - One primary care clinic, in St. Johns, operated by the Mid Michigan District Health Department. - Two adolescent/pediatric health clinics operated by the Ingham County Health Department. - One multi-specialty private medical practice, within the McLaren Health System, with a high proportion of Medicaid recipients. - One free/low cost clinic (Care Free Medical and Dental, Inc.).

+ii.
 CMH support or supervision of students placed at the site: In a partnership with Care Free Medical and Dental, Inc. (a free clinic operated by a Lansing-based non-profit organization), CMH's AMHS staff provide in-service training on a variety of behavioral health care subjects, over the course of the academic year, to the social work graduate and undergraduate students providing mental health care at the clinic.
 CMH has also provided a part time therapist at this site who may refer consumers to a psychiatrist.
-The AMHS Program supervisor is a permanent member of the Care Free Medical Behavioral Health Planning Committee. - iii.
+The AMHS Program supervisor is a permanent member of the Care Free Medical Behavioral Health Planning Committee.

+iii.
 Crisis recovery assistance for Sparrow Family Health Primary Care Clinic: The Sparrow Family Health Primary Care Clinic may directly refer consumers with high behavioral health needs to the CMH Crisis Recovery Team.
-Services to individual consumers referred through this process are available for up to 90 days. - 2.
-Primary care clinic within CMH site: A workgroup comprised of staff from this CMH, Michigan State University, the Sparrow Family Medicine Residency Program and the Ingham County Health Department's Federally Qualified Health Centers (FQHC) have designed a primary care clinic to be housed within CMH's Lansing offices.
+Services to individual consumers referred through this process are available for up to 90 days.

+2. Primary care clinic within CMH site: A workgroup comprised of staff from this CMH, Michigan State University, the Sparrow Family Medicine Residency Program and the Ingham County Health Department's Federally Qualified Health Centers (FQHC) have designed a primary care clinic to be housed within CMH's Lansing offices.
 This clinic serves the chronic, acute, and well-check needs of CMH consumers who have little or no access to primary care.
 As of the end of September 2012, this clinic had an 84.2% show rate among scheduled clients, which is very high by industry standards.
 This indicates a community demand for this service.
 The clinic served 23 consumers in its first 8 clinic days.

-Phase 1 of the project, which opened in June 2012, provides two 1⁄2 days per month of primary care (FQHC) to CMH consumers at CMH's Jolly Road, Lansing offices.
+- Phase 1, opened in June 2012, provides two 1⁄2 days per month of primary care to CMH consumers at CMH's Jolly Road, Lansing offices - Phase 2, April 2013, as a FQHC-look-alike, 40 hours per week - Phase 3, June 2014, expansion to 6 exam rooms, CMH's RN caremanager to join FQHC primary care team